Sorunily/Rosa-Speed-Tweak/README.md

 # Rosa's-Speed-Tweak
-This mod makes it so the slowest speed is a bit slower.
-Exact speed can be changed in the config
+This OU2 mod makes it so the slowest speed is a bit slower.
+Exact speed can be changed in the config.

 ## Requirements
 - BepInEx 5 x64 (Mono).
 Download from the official BepInEx releases. https://github.com/bepinex/bepinex/releases